-In this Go Oahu Card review, I’ll explain how the pass works, what’s included, and how to get the most bang for your buck.
+In this Go Oahu Pass review, I’ll explain how the pass works, what’s included, and how to get the most bang for your buck.
 Enjoy!

 If you’re planning a trip to Oahu, Hawaii, you are no doubt excited for the sun, sand, and maybe even some surfing.

 While it’s 100% possible to spend your entire Oahu vacation lounging on the luxurious beaches, there are also tons of sightseeing and activities available to take your trip to the next level.

 The downside about Oahu, and Hawaii in general, is that it’s expensive.
 Awesome activities like private surfing lessons, snorkeling, catamaran sailing, and touring historic Pearl Harbor can be hard on your wallet.

-Luckily, the Go Oahu Card is an all-inclusive attractions pass that can help you cut these costs in half.
+Luckily, the Go Oahu Pass is an all-inclusive attractions card that can help you cut these costs in half.

 Let’s get going!

 Go Oahu Pass: How it Works

-The Go Oahu Card is an all-inclusive pass that gets you access to 31 of Oahu’s top attractions for one low price.
+The Go Oahu Pass is an all-inclusive pass that gets you access to over 30 of Oahu’s top attractions for one low price.
 If you play your cards right, you can save a whopping 55% on admission costs!
 Yup, I said 55%.

 Choose from either a 1, 2, 3, 5, or 7-day pass, and hit as many of the attractions as you can on the days you use the pass.

-Here’s my favorite part: The Go Oahu Card isn’t a consecutive day pass – you can spread out your activities over 14 days.
+Here’s my favorite part: The Go Oahu Pass isn’t a consecutive day pass – you can spread out your activities over 14 days.
 This is fantastic because, let’s face it, you’re gonna want some lazy beach days on Oahu.

-Similar to the Go Cancun Card, the 3, 5, and 7-day passes also come with a premium attraction!
+Similar to the Go Cancun Pass, the 3, 5, and 7-day passes also come with a premium attraction!
 You get to choose 1 of 6 incredible experiences, helping to add some serious value to this pass.

 You can print a hard copy of the pass or use a digital version with the Go City App.
 Either way, just present your pass at your first attraction to activate it.
 The pass operates based on calendar days, not 24-hour periods, so make sure you activate your pass early.